DevExpress-Examples/asp-net-core-richedit-work-with-database/Readme.md

 2. Register the database context and add a connection string.

-3. In the `Index` action method, load a document from the database and save it to a model:
+3. In the `Index` action method, load a document from the database and save the document to a model:

     ```cs
     public IActionResult Index() {